whassani/objecta-labs/business/business-plan.md

 ## Conclusion

-AgentForge addresses a massive and growing market opportunity at the intersection of AI and business automation.
+ObjectaLabs addresses a massive and growing market opportunity at the intersection of AI and business automation.
 With a clear value proposition, strong competitive positioning, and executable go-to-market strategy, we're positioned to become a leader in the customized AI agent space.

 The combination of an accessible no-code platform with deep customization capabilities positions us uniquely to serve both SMB and enterprise markets, creating multiple paths to significant revenue growth.